 Singapore General Hospital (SGH), a member of the

-SingHealth group, shares some tips on how to exercise right and lower high blood pressure.
+SingHealth group, shares tips on how to exercise right to lower high blood pressure.

 - Do heart-pumping exercises